Deer Island (Massachusetts)

-Deer Island is a peninsula in Boston, Massachusetts.
-Since 1996, it has been part of the Boston Harbor Islands National Recreation Area.
-Although still an island by name, Deer Island has been connected to the mainland since the former Shirley Gut channel, which once separated the island from the town of Winthrop, was filled in by the 1938 New England hurricane.
-Today, Deer Island is the location of the Deer Island Waste Water Treatment Plant, whose 150 ft egg-like sludge digesters are major harbor landmarks.
+Deer Island is a peninsula in Boston, Massachusetts, United States.
+Since 1996, it has been part of the Boston Harbor Islands National and State Park.
+Although still an island by name, Deer Island has been connected to the mainland since the former Shirley Gut channel, which once separated the island from the town of Winthrop, Massachusetts, was filled in by the 1938 New England hurricane.
+Today, Deer Island is the location of the Deer Island Wastewater Treatment Plant, whose 150 ft egg-like sludge digesters are major harbor landmarks.

 The island's permanent size is 185 acre, plus an intertidal zone of a further 80 acre.
 Two-thirds of the island's area is taken up with the wastewater plant, which treats sewage from 43 nearby cities and towns, and is the second-largest such plant in the United States.
-The remainder of the island is park land surrounding the treatment plant, and offers walking, jogging, sightseeing, picnicking, and fishing.
+The remainder of the island is park land surrounding the treatment plant.
+The area offers walking, jogging, sightseeing, picnicking and fishing activities.

+During King Philip's War, the island was used as an internment camp for hundreds of indigenous people, and many died.
+Today, Native Americans commemorate the loss by returning to Deer Island on an annual basis.

 History

 1600s

 It was once leased to Sir Thomas Temple (1614–1674), a British proprietor and governor of Nova Scotia although this descent was debunked by E. A. Freeman in the 19th century.
 Sir Thomas Temple was also the uncle of John Nelson (1654–1734), a New England trader and statesman, who owned neighboring Long Island in Boston Harbor, which at one time was also known as "Nelson's Island".

-Over the years, Deer Island has had several different uses.
-During King Philip's War (also known as Metacomet's War) in the 1670s, it was used as a place of internment.
-Christian "Praying Indians" were moved from Concord, Marlborough and Natick in spite of the efforts of John Eliot, the minister of Roxbury, to prevent it.
-Most went to Deer Island, but at least one colony was sent to Long Island.
-Additionally, a group of nine Praying Indian women and their six children were sent to Great Brewster Island because they did not wish to join their husbands on Deer Island.

-During the winter of 1675–76, between 500 and 1,100 American Indians were held on the island, and without adequate food or shelter and because of exposure to harsh winter weather, many died.
+During King Philip's War (also known as Metacomet's War) colonists forcefully removed "Praying Indians" who had converted to Christianity from Concord, Marlborough, Grafton, Massachusetts, and Natick and placed them on various harbor islands.
+Between 500 and 1,100 American Indians were held on Deer Island in the winter of 1675-1676.Women and children made up the majority of those interned on the island, as colonists pressured many men from these praying communities to join an English proxy militia and attack other local indigenous tribes.
+With little food and inadequate shelter, about half of them died.
 Some, such as the medicine man, Tantamous, escaped Deer Island only to be recaptured later.